hyperledger/indy-hipe/text/dkms/dkms-v4.md

 ## 3.1.
 The DID (Decentralized Identifier) Layer

 The foundation for DKMS is laid by the [DID specification](https://w3c-ccg.github.io/did-spec/).
-DIDs can work with any DLT (distributed ledger technology) for which a DID method—a way of creating, reading, updating, and revoking a DID—has been specified.
+DIDs can work with any decentralized source of truth such as a distributed ledger or edge protocol for which a DID method—a way of creating, reading, updating, and revoking a DID—has been specified.
 As globally unique identifiers, DIDs are patterned after URNs (Uniform Resource Names): colon-delimited strings consisting of a scheme name followed by a DID method name followed by a method-specific identifier.
 Here is an example DID that uses the Sovrin DID method:

-**did:sov:21tDAKCERh95uGgKbJNHYp**
+>**did:sov:21tDAKCERh95uGgKbJNHYp**

 Each DID method specification defines:

-1. The specific distributed ledger against which the DID method operates;
+1. The specific source of truth against which the DID method operates;

 2. The format of the method-specific identifier;

 3. The CRUD operations (create, read, update, delete) for DIDs and DID documents on that ledger.

-DID resolver code can then be written to perform these CRUD operations on the target ledger with respect to any DID conforming to that DID method specification.
+DID resolver code can then be written to perform these CRUD operations on the target system with respect to any DID conforming to that DID method specification.
 Note that some distributed ledger technologies (DLTs) and distributed networks are better suited to DIDs than others.
 The DID specification itself is neutral with regard to DLTs; it is anticipated that those DLTs that are best suited for the purpose of DIDs will see the highest adoption rates.there will be Darwinian selection of the DLTs that are best fit for the purpose of DIDs.

 From a digital identity perspective, the primary problem that DIDs and DID documents solve is the need for a universally available, decentralized root of trust that any application or system can rely upon to discover and verify credentials about the DID subject.
 Such a solution enables us to move "beyond federation" into a world where any peer can enter into trusted interactions with any other peer, just as the Internet enabled any two peers to connect and communicate.